 Tyler: Probably in like a week from now once all the gas starts flowing in again.
 That seems to be the biggest problem, to me.
 All the boroughs are just running out of gas.
 The trains seem to be getting back to normal, but it seems like local transit with gas is the biggest problem.

 Rayanne, 24, waitress: I didn’t know the hurricane was coming.
 I don’t have a TV and I just moved into my apartment, so I didn’t hear anything.
 I didn’t do anything to prepare.
 I didn’t have any water, I didn’t have any food, I didn’t even have a flashlight with batteries in it.

 Did you lose power?

 Yeah.
 I stayed in my house though, for the entire night.
 I didn’t know what was going on.
 I think I was more scared because I had no idea what was happening.
-My whole window came out of the pane and blew into my apartment, and I didn’t know why.
+My whole window came out of the pane and blew into my apartment and I didn’t know why.
 I sleep on an airbed, so I was afraid it was going to pop.
-I didn’t realize it wasn’t just a regular storm, so I tried to put the window back with tape.
+I didn’t realise it wasn’t just a regular storm, so I tried to put the window back with tape.